 See the section Windows Interface for a detailed client GUI description.

 The Web interface allows you to view reports and graphs that show the current system state or monitoring results for any time interval from any Internet browser-enabled device.
 Various report types, methods of resource grouping, and reporting time intervals are supported.
 The Web interface also provides a system summary on the Dashboard tab, shows recent problems on the Alerts tab and provides Help pages online.
 Recommended Internet browsers are Firefox, Internet Explorer 8+, Google Chrome and Opera.
 Mobile versions of these browsers can be used to view the mobile version of the IPHost Network Monitor Web interface.

-The monitoring service performs nightly database backup at 1:50 AM; the backup file has the same name as the database file with the .gbak suffix added.
-In case of an unlikely database failure, the service restores the database from backup automatically when it starts.
+In case of an unlikely database failure, the service restores the database from the latest backup file automatically when it starts.
 The client will also detect database failures and will ask if the database should be recovered from backup.
-If you start recovery, the client will display the progress dialog.
+In this case you will be able to choose a backup file to restore database from.
 Database recovery is a lengthy process; it can take a few minutes or a few hours if the database file is huge.
 Once the recovery process is started, please allow it to finish and don’t interrupt it.